 Christmas during medieval times was significantly different to the Christmas we know today.
 Focused on the birth of Christ as instructed by the Church, Christmas was first introduced in 1038 in a Saxon English book, which used the phrase ‘Cristes Maesse’.
 By 1066, Christmas was seen as a times for celebration and William the Conqueror even held his coronation on Christmas Day after declaring himself king.

 Many of the traditions we have adopted for our modern Christmas were introduced during this time, but some were initially considered a nuisance.
 Carol singing, for example, became a custom after some people interpreted the meaning of carols extremely literally - to sing and dance in a circle - and decided to do so during Christmas services.
 However, this was quickly banned by the Church and so carol singers were left to sing in the streets, going from door to door.

 The traditional Christmas crib can also be traced back to this time, in medieval Italy.
 According to historians, Saint Francis of Assisi used a crib in 1223 to explain the story of Christmas to local people.

-28 December is known as ‘Holy Innocents Day’ or ‘Childermas Day’ when King Herod commanded all infant boys under two to be killed in his attempt to get rid of the new baby king (Christ).
-Within certain European towns it was customary for boys to be made head of a town for one day after becoming a bishop for 28 December.
-Children in medieval England were beaten as a reminder of how cruel Herod was and the day was seen as being bad luck, so people refused to marry or start a building and Edward IV would not be made king.
+However, not all traditions have passed across to the Christmas we now celebrate.
+In medieval Europe, for example, 28th December became known as Holy Innocents Day or Childermas Day.
+This marked the day when King Herod decreed that all boys under the age of two should be killed as part of his attempt to kill Jesus Christ.
+As part of the celebrations on this day, medieval European towns made it a custom for boys to be made the head of a town for one day after becoming a bishop.
+However, children in medieval England were beaten instead as a harsh reminder of how cruel Herod was, and the day was henceforth considered bad luck.

 See also: The Longbow